Here are some things to keep in mind about open adoption.

 In her article “7 Reasons Open Adoption Is Beneficial To Adoptees”, Sarah Baker writes, “People who were adopted deserve the same benefits others take for granted.”
 She cites the following seven reasons why open adoption is good for adoptees:

-1. It gives adoptees increased sense of identity
+1. It gives adoptees an increased sense of identity

 2. Adoptees and their adoptive families can access medical knowledge

-3. It permits understanding of the adoption placement situation
+3. It permits an understanding of the adoption placement situation

 4. It allows for more love